Meeting Information

 Area Rock Shows

-• Hamilton, MT: The Biterroot Gem and Mineral Society Show, June TBD, at the Ravalli County Fairgrounds, 100 Old Corvallis Road.
+- Hamilton, MT: The Biterroot Gem and Mineral Society Show, June 22 - 23, at the Ravalli County Fairgrounds, 100 Old Corvallis Road.

-• Billings, MT: The Billings Gem and Mineral Club Show, TBD, Billings Hotel and Convention Center, 1223 Mullowney Lane.
-NOTE: This is also the Northwest Federation and American Federation show for 2023!
+- Billings, MT: The Billings Gem and Mineral Club Show, September 21 - 22, Billings Hotel and Convention Center, 1223 Mullowney Lane.

 Club Field Trips

-• May TBD: Sweetwater Basin: past Ruby Reservoir.
+- May 25, 26: Sweetwater Basin: past Ruby Reservoir.
 For garnet, corundum, and possibly rhyolite.
-Deails TBD.
+Deails will be sent via email.

 Photos